Enroll Now » Enrollment Policies and Process

 Lottery to select new scholars.
 If we have more applications than available seats, scholars are placed on a waitlist.

-• March 3rd – March 31st
+• March 4th – March 31st

-• Spring/Summer
+• Late Spring/Summer

 What is the open lottery process?

-In the event that we receive more applicants than seats available, Hiawatha is required to conduct a lottery.
+In the event that we receive more applicants than the seats available, Hiawatha is required to conduct a lottery.

-• In the event that it is needed the lottery will take place on February 16th.
+• In the event that it is needed, the lottery will take place on February 16th.

-• Families will be notified of their enrollment status after March 3rd.
+• Families will be notified of their enrollment status after March 4th.

 • All new applications will be entered into the lottery.
 Enrollment will be determined based on the order selected from the lottery.